D0liphin/AssociativeArrays/README.md

 You will need to construct a `astv_array_vtable` for your implementation.
 This defines the operations listed on the wikipedia article, that is `insert()`, `remove()` and `lookup()`.

+The project can be built with `make build` and executed with `make build`.
+If you encounter any problems, use `make clean`.